carlosdiaz77/stock-analysis/README.md

 (See image below)

 - <img src = "Resources/tickers.png" width= "500" >
-- You can see the image of [Outcomes Based on launch date](Resources/tickers.png) here.
+- You can see the image of [tickers used in analysis](Resources/tickers.png) here.